-Did you know How to Travel for Cheap is searched 1170 times a month on google?
-Even though the cost of travel has reduced over the years, that’s still a lot of people searching for ways to travel cheap – I’m one of them!
-With a small brood, I have no choice if I want to show the world and experience the different cultures that make up our great planet.
+Did you know how to travel for cheap is searched 1,170 times a month on Google?
+That’s because the economic downturn has a lot of people searching for ways to travel cheap – I’m one of them!

-Here are a few ways to travel cheap that can help you see the world on a budget.
+Here are 17 ways to travel cheap that can help you see the world on a budget.

 Where To Go?

-Pick a cheap country: The starting point for anyone who wants to travel for cheap.
+The starting point for anyone who wants to travel for cheap.
 There are hundreds of lists of cheap countries you can look but I suggest compare its currency value to the one you earn in.
-If you earn in Kuwaiti Dinars, Euros, or British Pounds you should be fine for most places, and if you don’t there are still many countries where you will find
+If you earn in Kuwaiti Dinars, Euros, or US Dollars you should be fine for most places, and if you don’t there are still many countries where you will find value for money

 Also, travel to popular destinations in the off-season as they are drastically cheaper.
 Think south-east Asia around the monsoon season or Southern Europe in winter.
 Plus the place will be less crowded and the “tourist tax” will be lower.